graphfoundation/ongdb-browser/CONTRIBUTING.md

-# Contributing to Neo4j Browser
+# Contributing to ONgDB Browser

 ## Need to raise an issue?